aeon-toolkit/aeon/README.md

 If you let us know about your paper using `aeon`, we will happily list it [here](https://www.aeon-toolkit.org/en/stable/papers_using_aeon.html).

+## 💬 Further information

-`aeon` was forked from `sktime` `v0.16.0` in 2022 by an initial group of 8 core developers.
-To find out why, go [here](https://github.com/aeon-toolkit/aeon/issues/456).
+`aeon` was forked from `sktime` `v0.16.0` in 2022 by an initial group of eight core developers.
+To find out why, go [here](https://github. com/aeon-toolkit/aeon/issues/456).
+Since then we have grown and our first major release represents our unique identity.